22 Weeks Pregnant

 Should I worry about my blood pressure?

-Up to 10% of pregnant people develop some kind of hypertensive disorder (aka high blood pressure) during their pregnancies.
+Up to 10% of pregnant women develop some kind of hypertensive disorder (aka high blood pressure) during their pregnancies.
 Your healthcare provider will monitor your blood pressure at every visit.
 Why?
 High blood pressure can lead to preeclampsia, which affects 5-8% of pregnancies and can cause pregnancy complications.
 Black women are even more likely to develop preeclampsia.
 With proper screening and care, though, you and baby can be happy and healthy.

 What about these other concerning symptoms?